vala-lang/vala-docs/source/install.rst

 If you are struggling to either:

 - Install Vala
-- Meet the minimum required Vala version requirement
+- Install the version of Vala that you require

 `Try asking the community for help <https://vala.dev/#community>`_.